omasoud/MarkdownViewer/README.md

 This tool includes several security measures for viewing Markdown files safely:

 - **Content Security Policy (CSP):** The rendered HTML uses a strict CSP with a cryptographic nonce.
 Only the app's own scripts and styles execute; any scripts embedded in the Markdown (malicious or otherwise) are blocked by the browser.
+The CSP allows loading local files (`file:` scheme) for syntax highlighting assets, but HTML sanitization (below) ensures no unauthorized file references exist in the rendered output.

 - **HTML Sanitization:** Before rendering, the app strips dangerous HTML elements and attributes from the Markdown output:
   - Removes `<script>`, `<iframe>`, `<object>`, `<embed>`, `<meta>`, `<base>`, `<link>`, `<style>` tags